wlytle/dog-liker-js-practice/README.md

 # We need to build a Dog Liking website!

-This website should allow people to like pictures of dogs, submit new dogs, update dogs in both the front end and the back (persisting the data to the json file included).
+This website should allow people to like pictures of dogs, comment on dogs, and submit new dogs in both the front end and the back (persisting the data to the json file included).

 ## Setup